 Introduction

-Aspose.Slides FOSS for Python gives you full control over the PowerPoint presentation lifecycle — creating decks from scratch, adding and reordering slides, populating them with shapes, tables, and formatted text, and saving the result to PPTX, ODP, PDF, or a dozen other formats.
-All of this happens in pure Python with no dependency on Microsoft Office or any external binary.
+This guide shows how to create, modify, and save PowerPoint presentations programmatically in Python using Aspose.Slides FOSS.
+The library lets you build slides from scratch, add and reorder slides, populate them with shapes, tables, and formatted text, and save the result to PPTX.
+All processing happens in pure Python with no dependency on Microsoft Office or any external binary.

 The library is available on PyPI as aspose-slides-foss under the MIT license.
 Install